vimal-isi-edu/PADISI_USC_Dataset/README_FACE.md

 ## Using the dataset (No custom package installation required)
+For ease of use, we are providing two preprocessed versions of our *PADISI-Face* dataset (one with `COLOR` data only used in the experiments presented in ["Detection and Continual Learning of Novel Face Presentation Attacks"](https://openaccess.thecvf.com/content/ICCV2021/html/Rostami_Detection_and_Continual_Learning_of_Novel_Face_Presentation_Attacks_ICCV_2021_paper.html) and one with all additional captured multi-spectral channels as described in ["Multispectral Biometrics System Framework: Application to Presentation Attack Detection"](https://ieeexplore.ieee.org/document/9409166).

+### - COLOR data only
-For ease of use, we are providing a preprocessed version of our *PADISI-Face* dataset (used in the experiments presented in [Detection and Continual Learning of Novel Face Presentation Attacks]).
-When you download the preprocessed data, you will receive a file ```padisi_USC_FACE_preprocessed.bz2``` which can be loaded in Python using the joblib package (see [conda installation](https://anaconda.org/anaconda/joblib) or [pip installation](https://joblib.readthedocs.io/en/latest/installing.html)) as:
+When you download the `COLOR` preprocessed data, you will receive a file ```padisi_USC_FACE_preprocessed.bz2``` which can be loaded in Python using the joblib package (see [conda installation](https://anaconda.org/anaconda/joblib) or [pip installation](https://joblib.readthedocs.io/en/latest/installing.html)) as: